 A Deep Trekker ROV can be deployed within minutes, allowing for quick and easy inspections at a moment’s notice.
 The portability of the vehicles allows users to bring the ROV around the port with ease to inspect any necessary area.
 Add ons such as thickness gauge or auxiliary lights add further capabilities to the machine.
-A straightforward hand-held controller means that users can easily learn how to effectively operate their machine with minimal training.
+A straightforward hand-held controller means that users can quickly and easily learn how to effectively operate their machine with minimal training.

 The use of an ROV allows divers to avoid going into potentially dangerous situations.
 With confined spaces and moving vessels, ports can be a dangerous place for divers to be underwater.
 Contraband inspections, with possibly dangerous materials, add to the risk factor.
 ROVs allow for underwater security inspections to be performed on a regular basis without risk to a human being.
 Should a diver need to get into the water, an ROV can be sent down prior to the person to allow for a safety scan of the area.

 Vessels are not the only part of a port!
 By prioritizing maintenance of overall structures ports can maximize safety, while saving money in the long term.
 Sea walls, jetties, docks and other submerged structures should be inspected regularly for any necessary repairs or security threats.
 Deep Trekker ROVs provide a simple and efficient way to keep eyes on all submerged structures within a port.